A brief list of questions that are often asked regarding IEA residencies, and their answers:

 Q: I am a student enrolled in a BFA or MFA program.
 Can I apply?

 A: No, we unfortunately cannot accept applications from students who will be enrolled in any school during the residency period.
+Please apply once you are out of school.

 Q: My primary practice is not in electronic art, can I apply if I have a project which would involve electronic art facilities?